Michael Croft: Death

 Croft would not live long enough to see the National Youth Theatre saved by a commercial sponsorship deal in 1987.
 He died of a heart attack at the age of 64, alone at his home in Kentish Town, London, on 15 November 1986.
+His funeral was led by the recently ordained Chris Bryant; he had been a victim of an assault by Croft aged 16.

+Abuse allegations

+In 2017, the National Youth Theatre released a statement acknowledging that they had received complaints in 2013 and 2016 alleging that Croft had committed “serious offences”.
+In 2025, the Labour MP Chris Bryant said that he had been sexually abused by Croft when he attended the National Youth Theatre in London at the age of 16.
+He said at least one other boy during his time at the National Youth Theatre was also abused by Croft.

+The National Youth Theatre responded with a statement that it was "very sorry that this happened to him and to others who have previously shared with us their accounts of historic abuse by the same perpetrator".

 Legacy

 Today's National Youth Theatre puts on around six productions a year and has "more than 3,500 members from around the UK and from all backgrounds, faiths and communities".
 There is hardly a play at the National Theatre or by the Royal Shakespeare Company, or a British film or television series that does not contain someone whom he has influenced, directly or indirectly.
-The list of famous actors who started out with the National Youth Theatre includes Orlando Bloom, Daniel Craig, Kenneth Cranham, Timothy Dalton, Daniel Day-Lewis, Sir Derek Jacobi, Martin Jarvis, Sir Ben Kingsley, Dame Helen Mirren, Diana Quick, Matt Smith, Timothy Spall, David Suchet, Catherine Tate, Simon Ward, and Michael York, among others.
+Famous actors who started out with the National Youth Theatre include Orlando Bloom, Daniel Craig, Kenneth Cranham, Timothy Dalton, Daniel Day-Lewis, Sir Derek Jacobi, Martin Jarvis, Sir Ben Kingsley, Dame Helen Mirren, Diana Quick, Matt Smith, Timothy Spall, David Suchet, Catherine Tate, Simon Ward, and Michael York.
 Furthermore, there are few British towns nowadays which do not have some sort of youth theatre of their own which is not to a large extent based upon his original version.
 In 2009, an award-winning 350-seat theatre and concert hall was built in Alleyn's School, in the heart of Dulwich, and named the Michael Croft Theatre in his honour.

 As David Weston put it, Croft "enjoyed an increasingly expansive lifestyle, which he shared generously with his vast circle of friends and acquaintances.
 He had a great appetite for life, food and drink.
 He has been described as a Falstaff with a thousand Prince Hals.
 It is tragic that a man who could inspire such devotion and friendship should die alone on a Saturday night in 1986."
 An instruction in his will nevertheless provided a party for hundreds of his friends, "at which the food shall be wholesome and the drink shall not be allowed to run out".
 In a similar vein, the luxury item which he had selected for his Desert Island had been a whisky still.